Getting Mindful with Yoga

 - Adds further benefits of greater calm,

-- Sense of spiritual connectivity, and
+- A sense of spiritual connectivity, and

 - healthy movement and fun added to the daily routine.